Bronze Age Britain: Late Bronze Age migration

 In 2021, a major archaeogenetics study uncovered a migration into southern Britain during the 500-year period from 1300 to 800 BC.
 The newcomers were genetically most similar to ancient individuals from Gaul and had higher levels of Early European Farmers ancestry.
-From 1000 to 875 BC, their genetic marker swiftly spread through southern Britain, which made up around half the ancestry of subsequent Iron Age people in that area, but not in northern Britain.
+From 1000 to 875 BC, their genetic marker swiftly spread through southern Britain (roughly England and Wales), making up around half the ancestry of subsequent Iron Age people in that area, but not in northern Britain.
 The "evidence suggests that, rather than a violent invasion or a single migratory event, the genetic structure of the population changed through sustained contacts between Britain and mainland Europe over several centuries, such as the movement of traders, intermarriage, and small scale movements of family groups".
 The authors describe this as a "plausible vector for the spread of early Celtic languages into Britain".
-There was much less migration into Britain during the Iron Age and so it is likely that Celtic had reached Britain before then.
+There was much less migration into Britain during the Iron Age, so it is more likely that Celtic language reached Britain before then.
+Barry Cunliffe suggests that a branch of Celtic was already being spoken in Britain and that the late Bronze Age migration introduced the Brittonic branch.
 The study also found that lactose tolerance rose swiftly in early Iron Age Britain, a thousand years before it became widespread in mainland Europe, which suggests that milk became a very important foodstuff in Britain at this time.